 How does one earn the Security+ certification?

-The topics covered during the exam include:
+The exam objectives (domains) and associated weight percentages that are covered during the exam include:

-- Architecture and design (15%)
+- Architecture and Design (21%)

-- Identity and access management (16%)
+- Operations and Incident Response (16%)

-- Risk management (14%)
+- Governance, Risk and Compliance (14%)

 Are there prerequisites for this certification?